-To take the system out of disc mode, press the FM/AM button, the ">M button, or the AUX button (if an appropriate unit is connected).
+To take the system out of disc mode, press the FM/AM button, the "XM" button, or the AUX button.
 To return to disc mode, press the CD button.

 If you turn the system off while a disc is playing, either with the power/volume knob or the ignition switch, play will continue at the same point when you turn it back on.